sokoloowski/adm/report/src/63-lstm.md

 ## LSTM Model

-### Utilizing sequentail nature of data
+### Utilizing Sequential Nature of Data

-The biggest drawback of dense model is that it is not the best solution to utilize sequentiality.
-To adress this challenge we applied recurrent layers, more accurately speaking LSTM.
-Since in text there are some so called two ways words dependencies we applied Biderectional-LSTM.
-This type of layer provide capability of taking into account as well local and more global (learned in the past) patterns in data.
+The biggest drawback of the dense model is that it is not the best solution for utilizing sequentiality.
+To address this challenge, we applied recurrent layers—more specifically, LSTM.
+Since text data often contains two-way word dependencies, we applied Bidirectional LSTM.
+This type of layer provides the capability to take into account both local and more global (learned in the past) patterns in the data.

-### Model architecture
+### Model Architecture

-However computational requirements of such models require a lot of resources.
-Because of that we needed to use more powerful machine and GPU acceleration.
-We trained and evaluted the model using NVIDIA GeForce RTX 3090 with 24GB GPU memory.
-It allowed for training such model 30x faster (from 30 minutes per epoch to 1 minute).
+However, the computational requirements of such models are high and require significant resources.
+Because of that, we needed to use a more powerful machine with GPU acceleration.
+We trained and evaluated the model using an NVIDIA GeForce RTX 3090 with 24GB of GPU memory.
+This setup allowed for training the model 30x faster (from 30 minutes per epoch to 1 minute).

 | Layer (type)             | Output Shape      | Param #    |
 | :----------------------- | :---------------- | :--------- |